microsoft/swift-guide/FileOrganization.md

 ## Convention - Grouping
 Use `// MARK: Some text comment` to group related methods into sections.
 For example, in a view controller class, there might be `Setup`, `Layout`, and `Event Handlers` sections.
 When marking a section of methods belonging to a superclass or a protocol, use the actual name of the superclass or protocol type instead of a loose translation.
 If there are multiple protocols, methods should be grouped by individual protocols.
+Note: this convention only applies to protocol adoption without extensions because the keyword `extension` will automatically put the protocol section in its own group.

 ## Rationale
 Grouping related methods into sections help with code organization and navigation.